PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 Recent additions to OpenUSD include the namespace editor and relocates.
 Scene graph restructuring may become more common as a result of these utilities, and with it model hierarchy invalidations.

 ## Proposal
-The USD Glossary provides this guidance on model hierarchy maintenance.
+The USD Glossary provides this guidance on model hierarchy maintenance:

 > When assets are published/packaged with model kinds already established, the model hierarchy becomes mostly “self assembling”.